 SSI does not have a trial work period.
 However, SSI has other work incentives.

-In 2022, the maximum monthly SSI benefit was $841; it is $914 in 2023.
+In 2024, the maximum monthly SSI benefit is $943.
 This may be reduced by countable income you receive.
 Countable income is things like gross wages you earn; the value of free food and/or shelter provided to you; a spouse’s earnings, other income like VA disability or retirement, pensions, Workers Compensation, unemployment benefits, etc.

-This is different if you also have unearned income like SSDI benefits.
+This is different if you also have unearned income like SSDI benefits or household income.

 Generally, at Kirsch and Clark, we encourage our clients to attempt to work if they can.
 In most cases you will be better off working than on SSDI or SSI benefits.
 If you attempt to work, and it is unsuccessful, it is evidence to strengthen your disability claim.
 However, we need to know about the work to be able to evaluate it in your individual situation.
 Please call to discuss your work plans with Mr. Clark.